noeddi2be/x-gains/README.md

 It would have been better to implement the frontent ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in Budibase.
 We are therefore just providing a basic functionality of the frontend, not using the whole capability of the backend.
-We would not use Budibase in such a project again and the experience was not unpleasant.
+We would not use Budibase in such a project again and the experience was not very pleasant.

 ---